-The City of Bellevue’s "Lake Lines" are a portion of the sewer system located along the shorelines of Lake Washington and Lake Sammamish.
-Approximately 14.6 miles of the lake lines run along the Lake Washington shoreline, which includes 10 pump stations and eight flush stations.
-These sewer pipes are either underwater or on land adjacent to the lakes.
+The City of Bellevue’s "Lake Lines" are a portion of the wastewater system located along the shorelines of Lake Washington and Lake Sammamish.
+Approximately 15 miles of the lake lines run along the Lake Washington shoreline, connected to 15 pump stations and eight flush stations.
+These sewer pipes are either underwater or on land adjacent to the lake.

-Most of the Lake Washington lake lines were constructed in the 1950s and '60s to prevent raw sewage from being directly discharged into the lake.
+Most of the Lake Washington lake line was constructed in the 1950s and '60s to prevent raw sewage from being discharged into the lake.
 Half a century later, the line now serves more than 1,000 community members in Bellevue and neighboring communities.
 However, the pipes that constitute the line are aging, and their location creates challenges for repair and replacement.

 This project is located in Lake Washington adjacent to the waterfronts of the following areas (identified on map below):

 - Hunts Point

 - 2020-22: Project planning

 - July-August 2022: EIS scoping comment period, management plan outreach